The Tymes

 The Tymes are an American soul vocal group who enjoyed equal success in the United Kingdom and in their homeland.
-They are one of the few acts to have one and only one chart-topper in both the US and UK with different songs.
+They are one of the few acts to have one chart-topper in both the US and UK with different songs.

 Early career

 The group was formed in Philadelphia, Pennsylvania, in 1956 as the Latineers, by Donald Banks (bass), Albert Berry (first tenor), Norman Burnett (baritone), and George Hilliard (second tenor).
-After a four-year stint on Philadelphia's club circuit, they recruited a new lead vocalist, George Williams in 1960, and changed their name to The Tymes.
+After a four-year stint on Philadelphia's club circuit, they recruited a new lead vocalist, George Williams in 1960, and changed their name to the Tymes.

-The Tymes had hits in the UK in the 1960s with songs such as "So Much in Love", a US chart topper and million-seller in 1963, "Wonderful!
-Wonderful!" (a remake of the Johnny Mathis classic hit from 1957), "Somewhere", then in 1970s with "You Little Trustmaker" and "Ms Grace".
-The last of these became the group's biggest UK hit, reaching number one in the UK Singles Chart in 1975, but barely dented the Billboard Hot 100, long after the success of "So Much in Love".
+The Tymes had hits in the UK in the 1960s with songs such as "So Much in Love", a US chart-topper and million-seller in 1963, "Wonderful!
+Wonderful!" (a remake of the Johnny Mathis hit from 1957), "Somewhere", then in the 1970s with "You Little Trustmaker" and "Ms Grace".
+The last of these became the group's biggest UK hit, reaching number one on the UK Singles Chart in 1975, but barely dented the Billboard Hot 100, long after the success of "So Much in Love".
 "Ms Grace", while only charting modestly in the US, was and remains a regional hit with the Carolina Beach Music scene.
-By 1976, Albert Berry and George Hilliard had been replaced with female singers, Terri Gonzales and Melanie Moore.
-Gonzales later recorded a solo album with Nile Rodgers while Moore worked as session vocalist with Kleeer and artists like Chaka Khan.
+By 1976, Albert Berry and George Hilliard had been replaced with female singers Terri Gonzales and Melanie Moore.
+Gonzales later recorded a solo album with Nile Rodgers while Moore worked as session vocalist with Kleeer and artists such as Chaka Khan.

-The Tymes were also The Jewels (obviously not to be confused with the R&B girl group The Jewels), as in Billy Abbott and The Jewels, whose only Hot 100 and Cashbox Top 100 entry was "Groovy Baby" in July 1963.
+The Tymes were also the Jewels (obviously not to be confused with the R&B girl group the Jewels), as in Billy Abbott and the Jewels, whose only Hot 100 and Cashbox Top 100 entry was "Groovy Baby" in July 1963.

 In 1963, American Bandstand signed the Tymes to Dick Clark's Caravan of Stars national US tour.

 Later career

+In 1980, a single, "Brothers And Sisters" bw "Louise" was released in the UK on Hammer HS 311.
+It was credited to The Tymes Featuring George Williams.
+The A side was very much in the Drifters' UK period vein.

 Their song "So Much in Love" was elected to the Songs of the Century in 2001.
-In 2005 The Tymes were inducted into the Vocal Group Hall of Fame.
+In 2005, the Tymes were inducted into the Vocal Group Hall of Fame.
 The Tymes continue to perform with surviving original members Berry and Burnett.
 The group appeared on the 2003 PBS special My Music: Love Songs of the 50s and 60s, one of the last times all five original members performed live.